paretogroup/sql-style-guide/README.md

 There are two exceptions:

-If you you need to JOIN to a table more than once in the same query AND need to distinguish each version of it, aliases are necessary.
+If you you need to join to a table more than once in the same query and need to distinguish each version of it, aliases are necessary.

-Also, if you're working WITH long or ambiguous table names, it can be useful to alias them (but still use meaningful names):
+Also, if you're working with long or ambiguous table names, it can be useful to alias them (but still use meaningful names):

 ```sql
 -- Good: Meaningful table aliases